 ALSO READ: ‘Hum Do Hamare Do’ review – a striking lead cast elevates a film on familial bonds

 Running for over two hours, Bhool Chuk Maaf could easily have worked better as a 30-minute short film.
 Karan Sharma overburdens the narrative with excesses that sap its energy.
-While Rao and the improved humour in the latter half help nudge the film into “watchable” territory, it also signals the urgent need to reinvent the once-successful small-town comedy formula.
+While Rao and the humour in the second half make it a watchable film, the writing on the wall is clear – the safe formula of small-town comedies needs serious reinvention.

 Rating: ★★ 1/2